AROUND THE WORLD IN EVER INCREASING CIRCLES

 A porcelain teapot decorated with temples and mountains stood steaming on the cockpit seat, so when asked, I settled in for a cuppa.

-One of the first things that John told me is he built his yacht in Japan, and at once my ears picked up, and I encouraged him to go on.
-Seems John lived in Japan for eleven years, arriving there from a desire to see the country and fell in love with Japan the very first moment he landed.
-Because of his sharp western good looks, he found work as a male model for television and magazines.
-As a result, he began adopting a completely different way of life, and worked the latter years as an English teacher and translator.
+One of the first things that John told me is he built his yacht in Japan, and at once my ears pricked up, and I encouraged him to go on.
+Seems John had lived in Japan for eleven years, arriving there from a desire to see the country and fell in love with Japan the very first moment he landed.
+Because of his sharp western good looks, he straightaway found work as a male model for television and magazines.
+As a result, he began adopting a completely different way of life.
+John stayed and worked his last years as an English teacher and translator.
 Fascinated, I egged him on for more details, and learnt that he was fluent in Japanese; even proficient with the three forms of their writing.
-John next mentioned being married in Japan, but not to a Japanese woman, to a Scottish lady met there in the same business.
+John next mentioned being married in Japan, but not to a Japanese woman, but to a Scottish lady he met there in the same business.
 He somewhat shocked me next by saying that they had a child.

 “Child?”
 I questioned.

-John’s quiet nature, highlighted by thoughtful, unhurried movements, formed part of his charm.
-Poetically moving forward, raising his eyebrows, he turned and called through the doorway.
+John had a quiet nature highlighted by thoughtful, unhurried movements that formed part of his charm.
+Poetically moving forward after my query, raising his eyebrows, he turned and called through the companionway.

-Splash, splash, both sped like torpedoes for our new neighbour while Jude and I watched through the half-opened curtains of the saloon windows.
+Splash, splash, they sped like torpedoes for our new neighbour while Jude and I watched through the half-opened curtains of the saloon windows.

-They swam once around the boat then struck up a conversation with John’s brother relaxing against the cabin top.
-Their voices came loud and clear, so it wasn’t surprising to see John and Hatako appear.
+They swam once around the boat, then struck up a conversation with John’s brother Melvin, relaxing against the cabin top.
+We heard their voices loud and clear, so it wasn’t surprising to see John and Hatako appear.

-John’s hand beckoned them aboard, and without hesitation, our two fiery demons pulled themselves out the water by climbing up the stays.
+We saw John’s hand beckon them aboard, and without hesitation, our two fiery demons were pulling themselves out of the water by climbing up the stays.

-Twin explosive yelps caught our attention next, followed by an even louder splash.
-Rushing to our windows, we watched the Two J’s scrambling back onto John’s boat.
-Then in a fun action scene, both raced up the ratlines, where Jason, the first to mount the top bar, pounded his chest in a double-fisted war cry before jumping, wiggling and shaking into the water making a huge splash.
+Next to catch our attention, Jason and Jerome let out loud yelps, followed by an even louder splash.
+Back at the windows, we’re in time to see the Two J’s scrambling back onto John’s boat.
+In a fun action scene, both raced in a flurry up the ratlines, where next, as expected, Jason, the first to mount the top bar, pounded his chest in a double-fisted war cry before jumping, wiggling, shaking and yelling then disappearing into the water in a huge splash.

 Phew!
 One gone.
 Next, number two.

-They dive-bombed each other and swam noisily around the boat then climbed up to do it over again.
-Our sons’ outright display of having fun proved so infectious, Melvin soon joined their circus, and quickly it exploded into a howling free-for-all.
+Jerome dive-bombed his brother then they swam noisily around the boat before climbing up to do it over again.
+Our sons’ outright display of having fun proved so infectious, Melvin soon joined their circus that quickly exploded into a howling free-for-all.
+Feeling pangs of jealousy, but best to let the boys have their own happening.
+So, Jude and I just stood watching at the galley window.

-Our sons returned hours later, both excited about the Japanese boat and the strange things on it.
+Hours later, our sons returned from their visit, both excited about the Japanese boat and the strange things on it.

 “Yeah,” Jason yelled, “and their cups are made from bamboo too.
 Only bigger!
 Remember the cakes, Jerome.”